 - The student may be evaluated by a psychologist holding a valid, active license pursuant to the provisions of Section 490.003 (7) or (8), F.S.; or

-- The student may be evaluated with any other valid measurement tool as mutually ageed upon by the school superintendent of the district in which the student resides and the student's parent/guardian.
+- The student may be evaluated with any other valid measurement tool as mutually agreed upon by the school superintendent of the district in which the student resides and the student's parent/guardian.

-"Annually" is defined in Florida Statute as one year from the date of the letter of intent.
+"Annually" is defined in Florida Statute as one year from the date of the Notice of Intent.
 However some home educators may choose to follow the district school year deadline in order to follow the traditional school calendar.

 Section 1002.41, F.S., defines a portfolio as "A log of educational activities which is made contemporaneously with the instruction and which designates by title any reading materials used and samples of any writings, worksheets, workbooks, or creative materials used or developed by the student."
 Including but not limited to:

 2. Reading Log (list of curriculum used and books read throughout the year)

 - list of curriculum used including textbooks and workbooks